aws-samples/serverless-patterns/cloudwatch-logs-to-splunk-using-lambda-kinesis/README.md

         }
     }
     ```
-    4. Please note down ARN of log destination which you can use to configure subscription filter across cloudwatch log groups in same or cross account.
+    4. Please note down the ARN of the log destination, which you can use to configure the subscription filter across CloudWatch log groups in the same or cross-account.
-    5. You can also get log destination details using below command if you miss noting down.
+    5. You can also get log destination details using the below command if you miss noting it down.
 You can also use this step as verification.
         ```
         aws logs describe-destinations
         ```
-    6. you need to configure Splunk HEC URL and Token in Lambda environment variable.
+    6. You need to configure the Splunk HEC URL and Token in the Lambda environment variable.

-    For more information refer below articles
+For more information, refer to the below articles:
-    Trouble shooting common CDK issues : https://docs.aws.amazon.com/cdk/v2/guide/troubleshooting.html#troubleshooting_app_required
+    Troubleshooting common CDK issues: https://docs.aws.amazon.com/cdk/v2/guide/troubleshooting.html#troubleshooting_app_required
     About HTTP Event Collector Indexer Acknowledgment https://docs.splunk.com/Documentation/Splunk/9.0.4/Data/AboutHECIDXAck

 ## How it works

-1. It will create kinesis data stream which will receive streaming logs from cloudwatch log groups.
-For this cloud watch log groups need to have subscription filter created to log destination.
+1. It will create a Kinesis data stream, which will receive streaming logs from CloudWatch log groups.
+For this, CloudWatch log groups need to have a subscription filter created to log destination.
-2. Kinesis data stream will be trigger or event source for Lambda function.
-So lambda will receive log streams ingested by various applications via cloudwatch log groups.
+2. The Kinesis data stream will be the trigger or event source for the Lambda function.
+So Lambda will receive log streams ingested by various applications via CloudWatch log groups.
 3. Lambda will decompress log streams and decode Base64 strings.
-It will then send log events to splunk using web api URL provided by splunk platform.
+It will then send log events to Splunk using the web API URL provided by the Splunk platform.
-4. Log streams will appear near real time in splunk dashboard (search & reporting)
+4. Log streams will appear near real-time in the Splunk dashboard (search & reporting)

 ## Testing

-1. Create simple test lambda function which will perform some operations and write some logs.
+1. Create a simple test Lambda function that will perform some operations and write some logs.
-2. The lambda function logs will be visible initially in "/aws/lambda/<function-name>" log group.
+2. The Lambda function logs will be visible initially in "/aws/lambda/<function-name>" log group.
-3. Go to cloudwatch console > log groups > click on particular log group > go to subscriptions > create subscription with 'Kinesis Stream' as destination.
-Use Log destination ARN which you have noted during creating subscription.
+3. Go to the CloudWatch console > log groups > click on a particular log group > go to subscriptions > create subscription with 'Kinesis Stream' as the destination.
+Use the Log destination ARN, which you have noted during creating the subscription.
-4. You can create API gateway in front of test lambda function or call your function from another test function.
-Do not use test function capability on lambda console as it doesn't generate logs in required format and certain sections are not populated.
-This will not be the case if you use lambda behind api gateway or invoke it using other lambda or other invoking mechanism except on console testing.
+4. You can create an API Gateway
+in front of the test Lambda function or call your function from another test function.
+Do not use the test function capability on the Lambda console, as it doesn't generate logs in the required format, and certain sections are not populated.
+This will not be the case if you use Lambda behind an API Gateway or invoke it using another Lambda or other invoking mechanisms except for console testing.
-5. You can monitor function for success rate.
-Once your test function and actual log processor function has sucessful invocations.
-You can go to splunk platform and use 'search and reporting' module to search your logs.
-Try to log unique strings from your test function so you can find it in splunk almost near real time.
+5. You can monitor the function for success rate.
+Once your test function and actual log processor function have successful invocations, you can go to the Splunk platform and use the 'search and reporting' module to search your logs.
+Try to log unique strings from your test function so you can find it in Splunk almost near real-time.

-Congratulations !
-You have successfully tested end to end flow after this.
+Congratulations!
+You have successfully tested the end-to-end flow after this.

 ## Cleanup

 1. Delete the stack
     ```
     cdk destroy